luxeengine/alpha/docs_src/Luxe/guide.basiccomponents.md

 	}

+&nbsp;

-### Accessing other components attached to the entity
+## Accessing other components attached to the entity
+---

 When you want to access other components attached to the entity, you can use the `get` function.

 The `get` function is available from inside the component class, or from the entity.

 The parameter passed into the get function is the name of the component instance (which is set when calling the `add` function, like above).

+&nbsp;

 	var other_component : Component2;